-The following sections provide brief descriptions about the various salary adjustments available to Civil Service employees.
+The following sections describe the salary adjustments available to Civil Service employees.
 If you have questions about Civil Service salary adjustment policies, or questions about salary adjustments for other employee groups, contact your unit's HR Professional.

 An in-range adjustment is an increase in pay rate within the existing pay range of an employee's classification.

-The compensation unit of the Office of Human Resources maintains current information on relevant competitive labor markets for jobs at the University.
-A market analysis can be obtained upon request.
+The Compensation unit of the Office of Human Resources keeps current information on competitive labor markets for jobs at the University.
+You can request a market analysis.

-College/department management is responsible for ensuring internal pay equity.
-Therefore, they are responsible for any adjustment made and for provision of the necessary supporting documentation.
-If market information was not provided by the compensation unit, the college/department will be liable for the validity of said data and action.
+College or department management is responsible for ensuring internal pay equity.
+Therefore, they are responsible for any adjustments and for providing the supporting documentation.
+If the Compensation unit didn't provide the market information, the college or department will be liable for the validity of the data and any action taken.

 An employee is eligible for a merit increase at the discretion of college/department management.
 Management must submit a completed performance appraisal plan in conformance with Rule 9 of the Civil Service rules.
 The increase action should list how the performance was deemed meritorious and the methodology utilized to determine the increase amount.